 Lab for Energy & Environment in the Asia-Pacific (LEEAP)

+Responding to climate change requires deploying low-carbon technologies rapidly and at scale while reducing emissions from technologies that currently meet the bulk of global energy demand.
 At the same time, the characteristics of technologies used to supply energy services globally differ markedly, and this has important implications for the structure of supply chains used to produce them and the pace of deployment.
 At LEEAP we adopt a technology-specific approach to describing and analysing the low-carbon energy transition.

 Offshore Wind in the Asia Pacific